Understanding Game-Based Learning: Benefits, Potential Drawbacks and Where to Begin

 Potential drawbacks of game-based learning

-- Too much screen time
+- Students get too much screen time.

-- Games aren’t always created equally
+- Games aren’t always created equally.

-- Games can be a source of distraction
+- Games can be a source of distraction.

-- It requires a technology learning curve
+- There can be a technology learning curve.

-- Doesn’t replace traditional learning strategies
+- GBL doesn’t replace traditional learning strategies.

 Researchers still have much to study about GBL and, if not implemented effectively, teachers and students can have a poor experience.